The Tale of Hongxian: Plot

 The story takes place as the An Lushan Rebellion is waning; the Tang government orders the general Xue Song to lead the Zhaoyi (昭義) army headquartered in Fuyang, Hebei and take control of Shandong, a hotbed of rebel generals.
 To strengthen the ties between the various military governors, the government also has Xue Song marry his daughter and son to the son of Weibo governor Tian Chengsi and the daughter of Huazhou governor Linghu Zhang (令狐彰) respectively.
 However, irritated by the Weibo heat, Tian Chengsi decides to annex the cooler Shandong area.

-Distressed by Tian's intentions, Xue confides in his maid (Note: Some variants of the story, such as those collected in Bai Kong liutie (白孔六帖), Lei shuo (類說), and Gan zhu ji (紺珠集), identify Hongxian as a "singing girl" instead of a maid.) named Hongxian (紅線), (Note: Both Gujin shihua (古今詩話）and Tangshi jishi (唐詩紀事) suggest that the maid was named "Hongxian" (紅線) or "Red Threads" because both her palms had lines that resembled red threads.) who is also a skilled ruan player and Song's "inner record-keeper".
+Distressed by Tian's intentions, Song confides in his maid (Note: Some variants of the story, such as those collected in Bai Kong liutie (白孔六帖), Lei shuo (類說), and Gan zhu ji (紺珠集), identify Hongxian as a "singing girl" instead of a maid.) named Hongxian (紅線), (Note: Both Gujin shihua (古今詩話）and Tangshi jishi (唐詩紀事) suggest that the maid was named "Hongxian" (紅線) or "Red Threads" because both her palms had lines that resembled red threads.) who is also a skilled ruan player and so competent in classical literature and history that she also serves as Song's "inner record-keeper".
 Hongxian tells her master not to worry, before heading out to Tian's territory at midnight to conduct reconnaissance.
-She returns the next morning and recounts her mission to Xue: having avoided detection by Tian's troops, she snuck into Tian's chambers to find him fast asleep; instead of assassinating him, she stole a golden box next to his bed containing numerous precious items; and before leaving, she bound together some of Tian's sleeping maids by their tops and skirts without awaking them.
+She returns the next morning and recounts her mission to Song: having avoided detection by Tian's troops, she snuck into Tian's chambers to find him fast asleep; instead of assassinating him, she stole a golden box next to his bed containing numerous precious items; and before leaving, she bound together some of Tian's sleeping maids by their tops and skirts without awaking them.

-Xue Song orders a messenger to return the box to Tian; startled, the Weibo general lavishes many gifts upon Xue and denies having had any intention of annexing his territory.
+She gives this box to Song, who immediately orders a messenger to return it to Tian, under the guise that he had captured a thief who had the box.
+Startled but grateful for the return of his possessions, the Weibo general lavishes many gifts upon Song and denies having had any intention of annexing his territory.
+From then onwards, Tian agrees to consider himself and Song kinsmen and work together, finally agreeing to the marriage arrangement that would solidify their partnership.
 Some time later, Hongxian reveals to her master that in her past life, she was a male healer who accidentally killed a pregnant woman and her unborn twins, and was therefore made to atone in the next life as a woman; having paid her dues, she now wishes to retreat to the mountains.
-Xue organises a farewell banquet for her and commissions poet Leng Chaoyang (冷朝陽) to write a poem in her honour.
+Song organises a farewell banquet for her and commissions poet Leng Chaoyang (冷朝陽) to write a poem in her honour.
+After this banquet, Hongxian disappears and is never seen again.